at-microcosm/allegedly/readme.md

 # Allegedly

-Some [public ledger](https://github.com/did-method-plc/did-method-plc) server tools and services
+Some [public ledger](https://github.com/did-method-plc/did-method-plc) tools and services for servers

 Allegedly can